VERIFY BEFORE RELYING

 QUICK ANSWER

 The T-bar method is a scratch-paper visual that puts the result on top and the two relationship pieces below it.
-On the Florida real estate exam, use it after labeling the ask so commission, proration, LTV, GRM, and IRV-style questions become setup problems instead of calculator guesses.
+On the Florida real estate exam, use it after labeling the ask so commission, proration, loan-to-value (LTV), GRM, and IRV-style questions become setup problems instead of calculator guesses.
+The exam-day shortcut: if the top number is missing, multiply the two bottoms; if a bottom number is missing, divide the top by the other bottom; leave extra numbers outside the T-bar until they earn a label.
+The T-bar is the cross-cutting setup discipline that protects against the single most common math failure mode (using a number just because it appears in the stem).

 If math makes you freeze, the question underneath the question is usually not "Can I do arithmetic?"
 It is "Can I set this up before I panic?"